 I don't make all of this up, it is basically common sense and a lot of information from nobody else then Dr. Robert Corrigan who is probably the worlds most renowned rodent Control expert.

 So, do you agree with me?

-I personally am very bullish that rodenticide are going to be decreased heavily in this decade.
-Even if not, you see with the figures of the international leading service businesses like Anticimex, Rentokil, that they have incrementally decided to drastically reduce rodenticides.
+I personally am very optimistic that rodenticides are going to be decreased heavily in this decade.
+Even if not, the figures of the international leading service businesses indicate that they have incrementally decided to drastically reduce rodenticides.
 So it will happen no matter what the key drivers are and I didn't get even speak about food standards that are surely impacting the vertical world from a farm over production to a supermarket, as they too will act more responsibly, more sustainable and I am pretty sure that they will some day relate to the IPM pyramid even heavier than ever before.

 So again to my opening thesis: this year pass really quickly and 2023 is going to come extremely fast.
 So do you want to be impacted and surprised by what happens in 2023, or do you find that the above are facts, that should drive you towards new methods and a new way of working?